Gardener Erith Modern Slavery Statement

 Responsibility for implementing this modern slavery and human trafficking policy sits with senior management and the board.
 Operational owners are accountable for day-to-day compliance, and our compliance function reports on progress against key performance indicators.
 We also require our contractors and business partners to adopt equivalent standards and to provide evidence of compliance upon request.

-Annual review and governance meeting depiction This statement is approved by the board and will be reviewed annually as part of our governance cycle.
+In a front garden area with lush green grass, a gardener wearing light green gardening gloves is planting or tending to a vibrant flower bed filled with colorful blooms, including shades of yellow, orange, and red.
+The garden features a well-maintained lawn and a small wooden planter box, with soil visible around the flowers.
+The scene is set outdoors in a residential area, possibly in Erith or nearby in the postcode-specific region, under natural daylight with a clear or partly cloudy sky, creating a bright and inviting environment.
+The gardener's focus on flower care aligns with professional gardening services offered by Gardener Erith, demonstrating careful landscaping and outdoor maintenance.
+The overall garden space displays a tidy, organized layout, with flower borders complementing the surrounding green lawn, all suggesting a well-kept and attractive outdoor environment suitable for garden improvement or planting services.
+This statement is approved by the board and will be reviewed annually as part of our governance cycle.
 Our annual review includes evaluation of the risk assessment, audit programme, training effectiveness and reporting outcomes.
 We are committed to transparent disclosure of our progress and to strengthening our anti-slavery measures year on year.
 By continuously refining our modern slavery prevention framework, Gardener Erith aims to eradicate exploitation from our operations and to foster a safe, ethical supply chain.

 Gardener Erith